michaelnmmeyer/dharma/views/documentation.md

 ## `@xml:lang`

-The EGD prescribes to use a three-letters language code, optionally followed by a four-letters script name.
+The EGD prescribes to use a three-letters language code, optionally followed by a four-letters script name, as in `tam-Latn`.

-The schema restricts language codes to the ones that are most likely useful, but in practice you can use any two-letters or three-letters language code from the relevant ISO standards.
+The schema restricts language codes to the ones that are most likely useful, but in practice any two-letters or three-letters language code from the relevant ISO standards will work.

-In practice, people don't tag script names correctly, so the script name is always ignored.
-The use of the `Latn` script name is enforced in the schema for all Indic languages to avoid a combinatorial explosion.
+Script codes are always ignored, because they are not used properly.
+Still, the use of the `Latn` script name is enforced in the schema for all Indic languages, to avoid a combinatorial explosion.
 It is ignored as well viz. it is not taken to mean that the Latin script is used.
+I will either remove all script codes or amend them eventually.

 ## `/TEI/teiHeader/fileDesc/titleStmt`